relativityboy/hyggenaut/README.md

 If a set of tags could describe your typical hyggenaut they might be `#solarpunk` `#conviviality` `#sustainability` `#environmentalism` `#healthspan` `#selfawareness` `#compassion` `#fellowship` `#bicycles` `#campfires` `#justright`

+This is just the beginning of an idea.
 If you'd like to contribute, send a message by submitting an issue [here](https://github.com/relativityboy/hyggenaut/issues).